madtrax/generator-angular-spring/README.md

 ### What is angular-spring generator?

-I realized I usually spend more time removing all the unecessary libraries and extra stuff when I use existing generators, so here is a lightweight and clean generator to bootstrap a project which doesn't require lunar load balancing, 64 clustered oracle instances and 782 hadoop nodes.
+I realized I usually spend more time removing all the unecessary libraries and extra stuff when I use existing generators, so here is a lightweight and clean generator to bootstrap a project which doesn't require lunar load balancing, 64 clustered oracle instances and 782 hadoop nodes (you can add that yourself afterwards!).

-angular-spring generator is a [Yeoman](http://yeoman.io) generator to create a solid base project using Java Spring MVC & AngularJS and can be quickly deployed on Tomcat.
+angular-spring generator is a [Yeoman](http://yeoman.io) generator which create a solid base project using Java Spring MVC & AngularJS and can be quickly deployed on Tomcat.
 The following tools will be included [Maven](http://maven.apache.org), [Grunt](http://gruntjs.com) & [Bower](http://bower.io).

-You can optionnaly includes additional features like: [FontAwesome](http://fortawesome.github.io/Font-Awesome/) & [AngularStrap](http://mgcrea.github.io/angular-strap/).
+IF YOU WISH, the generator can add extra stuff like: [FontAwesome](http://fortawesome.github.io/Font-Awesome/) and [AngularStrap](http://mgcrea.github.io/angular-strap/).
 (@TODO: [Compass](http://compass-style.org/), WebSocket)

 The AngularJS style is based on [@john_papa style guide](https://github.com/johnpapa/angularjs-styleguide)